Moist Buttermilk Chocolate Cake Recipe

 Powdered sugar in a saucepan

-I used a whisk to make sure everything mixed well and made sure I got all of the lumps out.
+Add the powdered sugar and vanilla extract and mix everything together.
+I used a whisk to make sure everything mixed well and to make sure I got all of the lumps out.
 Doesn’t take too much mixing action.

 Chocolate frosting in a saucepan

+Let the frosting cool a little bit to thicken.
 If you’re in a hurry, you can put it in the fridge.
-You want it to still be pourable consistency but not so thin that it runs off the side of the cake.
+You want it to still be pourable consistency, but not so thin that it runs off the side of the cake.

 Chocolate frosting on a cake in a Wilton pan